-Annie Chikhwaza, shares this latest Kondanani Update to keep you in the loop of all that is happening in the Children’s Village….
+Annie Chikhwaza, shares this latest News from Kondanani to keep you in the loop of all that is happening in the Children’s Village….

 The last few weeks have been hectic and it still is.
 After the big holidays catching up takes time.
 Children are all back at school, and some of the university students.
 The last ones to go will be on the 21st of February.
 The results of the O levels and A levels are coming in bit by bit, all delayed by covid.